The ethics of travelling to Burma

 Where can you find out more about the issues?

-It is an excellent place to find out what the main issues are and is a great source of links, interviews and reports on the debate that surrounds them.
+The Internet is the best place.
+Irrawaddy.com is a website containing vast amounts of information about Burma's past and present.
+It's an excellent place to find out what the main issues are and is a great source of links, interviews and reports on the debate that surrounds them.

-On 2nd December 2009 Intelligence Squared, one of the UK’s leading debating forums, hosted the first discussion of its kind on the subject of sanctions against Myanmar.
+On 2nd December, 2009, Intelligence Squared, one of the UK’s leading debating forums, hosted the first discussion of its kind on the subject of sanctions against Burma.

-Entitled "Its time to lift sanctions on Myanmar", speakers for the motion were Thant Myint-U, a Burmese historian and former head of policy planning in the UN's Department of Political Affairs, Dr Frank Smithuis a medical doctor and campaigner who ran Médecins Sans Frontières-Holland in Myanmar for 15 years; and Derek Tonkin, former British ambassador to both Vietnam and Thailand, and currently chairman of Network Myanmar.
+Entitled 'It's time to lift sanctions on Burma', speakers for the motion were Thant Myint-U, a Burmese historian and former head of policy planning in the UN's Department of Political Affairs, Dr Frank Smithuis a medical doctor and campaigner who ran Médecins Sans Frontières-Holland in Myanmar for 15 years; and Derek Tonkin, former British ambassador to both Vietnam and Thailand, and currently chairman of Network Myanmar.